I don’t have any acting experience, can I apply?

 The other great thing about training with Acting Coach Scotland on the One Year Intensive Professional Diploma in Stage and Screen Acting is that you’ll be eligible for graduate membership of Spotlight.
 Spotlight is THE industry database that connects performers with roles in theatre, television and film productions around the world.
 Whether you are self representing, or have an agent, much of the acting work in the UK goes through Spotlight.

-Is this course open to European students?
+Is this course open to International Students?

-Some students from other countries might be able to train with us, providing they do not need a Study Visa to do.
+Unfortunately we are not a visa sponsor at this time, however some students from other countries might be able to train with us, providing they do not need a Study Visa to do.
 You can check that here

 Eligible applicants from certain countries may be able to apply for a Youth Mobility Visa: